Cgameworld/FirstPersonCameraContinued/README.md

 # Settings

-Several loaded parameters can also be configured from the main game settings also, taking effect at the start of each first person session, specifically
+Several loaded parameters can also be configured from the main game settings, taking effect at the start of each first person session, specifically:

 - FOV
 - Walking Speed